AI and the Law: Navigating the New Legal Landscape

 David B. Wilkins

-David B. Wilkins is a Professor of Law at Harvard Law School, focusing on the legal profession and its evolution in the face of technological change.
+David B. Wilkins is a Professor at Harvard Law School, contributing to the 'AI and the Law: Navigating the New Legal Landscape' program.

 James Mickens

-Professor of Computer Science at Harvard School of Engineering and Applied Sciences
+Professor at Harvard School of Engineering and Applied Sciences

 Lawrence Lessig

-Lawrence Lessig is a Professor of Law at Harvard Law School, known for his work in constitutional law and the impact of technology on law.
+Lawrence Lessig is a Professor at Harvard Law School, involved in the 'AI and the Law: Navigating the New Legal Landscape' program.

 Rachel Sachs

-Rachel Sachs is a Professor of Law at Washington University Law School, specializing in health law and policy.
+Rachel Sachs is a Professor at Washington University Law School, involved in the 'AI and the Law: Navigating the New Legal Landscape' program.

 Ruth Okedejii

-Ruth Okedejii is a Professor of Law at Harvard Law School, with expertise in technology law and policy.
+Ruth Okedejii is a Professor at Harvard Law School, participating in the 'AI and the Law: Navigating the New Legal Landscape' program.

 Urs Gasser

-Urs Gasser is a Professor at the Technical University of Munich, specializing in public policy, governance, and law related to technology.
+Urs Gasser is a Professor at the Technical University of Munich, participating in the 'AI and the Law: Navigating the New Legal Landscape' program.

 Faculty Chair at Harvard Law School

-William Fisher is the Faculty Chair at Harvard Law School, specializing in intellectual property law and its intersection with technology.
+William Fisher is the Faculty Chair at Harvard Law School, leading the 'AI and the Law: Navigating the New Legal Landscape' program.

 Event Details